maucoen/UnrealNavigation/README.md

 Unreal Human Robotic Interactions

 ## Packages
-Unreal Engine is as simulation environment.
+Unreal Engine is the physical simulation environment.
 ROS for utilizing all the existing robotics packages, algorithms, standards and data logging/analysis.
 AWS Gamelift to enable online collaboration.